logicalclocks/logicalclocks.github.io/docs/user_guides/fs/storage_connector/usage.md

 Another important aspect of a storage connector is its ability to facilitate creation of external feature groups with the [Connector API](../../../concepts/fs/feature_group/external_fg.md).
 [External feature groups](../feature_group/create_external.md) are basically offline feature groups and essentially stored as tables on external data sources.
-`Connector API` relies on storage connectors behind the scene to integrate with external datasource.
+The `Connector API` relies on storage connectors behind the scene to integrate with external datasource.
 This enables seamless integration with any data source as long as there is a storage connector defined.

 To create an external feature group, we use the `create_external_feature_group` API, also known as `Connector API`,